Back to Blog

 Infographic: The five pillars of Generative Engine Optimization — citability, authority signals, topical coverage, structured clarity, freshness

 GEO and SEO are not the same discipline.
 They share some foundational content quality requirements, but they optimize for entirely different endpoints.
+Understanding the distinction is the starting point for building a dual strategy.

 Traditional search engine optimization is designed to help a web page rank in Google's or Bing's search results index.
 The primary mechanism is earning backlinks, building topical authority in the eyes of a ranking algorithm, and matching keyword intent.
 The desired outcome is a user clicking through from a search results page to a website.
+Every SEO metric — organic traffic, ranking position, click-through rate, impressions — is built around that click.

-Why You Need Both in 2026
+Why Do You Need Both SEO and GEO in 2026?

-How Generative AI Selects Sources
+How Do Generative AI Systems Select Which Sources to Cite?

 Understanding how AI systems decide which sources to cite is the foundation of effective GEO.
+The selection mechanism differs meaningfully between AI platforms.

 Most modern AI search systems — including Perplexity, Google AI Overviews, and Bing Copilot — use a technique called Retrieval-Augmented Generation (RAG).
 Rather than generating answers purely from training data, these systems first retrieve relevant documents from the live web, then use those documents as source material for their generated answer.